-What is a Three Piece Suit?
+What is a Three-Piece Suit?

-A three piece suit consists of three sections: a coat, pants, and a waistcoat, known as a vest in North America.
-While some may recommend that every one of the three components should be made with the matching fabric, you can also wear a contrasting waistcoat or coat to separate the look.
+A three-piece suit consists of three sections: a coat, pants, and a waistcoat, known as a vest in North America.
+While some may recommend that every one of the three components should be made with matching fabric, you can also wear a contrasting waistcoat or coat to separate the look.
 Much the same as with the two-piece suit, contingent upon the color shade and the fabric, it can have a progressively formal or casual look.
 Lighter colors, checked patterns, heavier fabrics transform the garment into more of a two-piece.
 Darker, solid colors add formality.

 Tweed Men's Three Piece Suit

-The most well-known sort of fabric used for making a suit is the wool with a wide range selection of colors and weights to choose from.
+The most well-known sort of fabric used for making a suit is wool with a wide range selection of colors and weights to choose from.
 Suits are designed for summer seasons, are formed from silk, cotton, gabardine, and linen.
 Tweed may be a rough-surfaced woolen fabric, but soft on the skin, typically of mixed flecked colors, tweed originally produced in Scotland.

 Three Piece Suit Waistcoat Rules

-As the waistcoat is worn very close or near to the body, it should be cut comfort in mind.
+As the waistcoat is worn very close or near to the body, it should be cut with comfort in mind.
 The length of the waistcoat should cover the belt side of your pants.

 “You should understand one thing which is important “There should be no space between the waistcoat and the pants.
 This additionally means no shirt appearing in the waist area as it ruins the congruity of the suit.”